 Re-vascularisation occurs in the target tissues, producing new blood vessels which improves blood flow and removal of waste products.
 Shock Wave therapy essentially turns a chronic injury into an acute injury by its action on damaged tissue.
 The collagen in the damaged tissue gradually regenerates and the damaged area eventually heals.
 In other words, Shock Wave Therapy is all about activating the body’s self-healing abilities to regenerate the damaged tissues.

 Shock Wave therapy can treat the following conditions:

 - Feet – heel spurs, plantar fasciitis, Achilles tendonitis

 - Knee – patellar tendonitis

 - Lower Leg – shin splints and tightened calves

 - Upper Leg – Iliotibial band friction syndrome

-- Back Pain – lumbar and cervical spine regions and chronic muscular pain
+- Back Pain – lumbar and chronic muscular pain